seed4j/seed4j/documentation/module-creation.md

-# Creating a JHLite module
+# Creating a Seed4J module

-So, you want to create a JHLite module?
+So, you want to create a Seed4J module?
 Great!

 For that, you'll need to provide two main parts: